 - Moist- These muffins are so moist thanks to two bananas and canned pure pumpkin.

-- Easy To Make- The batter mixes up with a whisk and spatula...no mixer is needed!
+- Easy To Make- The batter mixes up with a whisk and spatula...no mixer is needed just like with my Vanilla Muffins!

 - Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
 I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
 It also contains xanthan gum which really helps give baked goods their bounce.

-- Cornstarch and Water- These are eggless muffins so this mixture helps bind everything together.
+- Cornstarch and Water- These are eggless muffins so this mixture helps bind everything together like in my Chocolate Chip Pumpkin Bars.

-- Granulated Sugar- I use this instead of light brown sugar because it helps the muffins keep that orange hue.
+- Granulated Sugar- I use this instead of light brown sugar because it helps the muffins keep that orange hue, like in my Pumpkin Snickerdoodle Cookies.
 Also, there is enough moisture in the muffins due to all the banana and pumpkin.

 - Bananas- We only need 2 ripe medium bananas to mash up for this recipe.
 Make sure to be using ripe bananas.
 Ones that aren't ripe won't have the proper sweetness and will be difficult to mash up.

-- Pure Pumpkin- Make sure to use only canned pure pumpkin, NOT pumpkin pie filling.
+- Pure Pumpkin- Make sure to use only canned pure pumpkin, NOT pumpkin pie filling, like in my Pumpkin Cupcakes.
 I like Libby's brand.

 See my recipe card below for a complete list of the ingredients with measurements.